-All the entries on our cruciferous vegetables list share many of the same health and nutritional benefits.
+All the entries on our cruciferous vegetables list share many of the same health benefits and nutritional benefits.
 They are rich in vitamins A, C and E as well as iron and folic acid, and help you manage your cholesterol levels.
 Cruciferous vegetables (also known as Brassica vegetables) are also thought to help reduce the risk of certain types of cancer.

 What are Cruciferous Vegetables?

 The majority of entries on our cruciferous vegetables list are members of the Cruciferae family.
 This family mainly consists of the Brassica genus.
 Most of these plants produce edible flowers or foliage.
 However, a few produce edible roots.

 The name cruciferous refers to the flowers that the plants produce.
 Producing only four petals the flowers resemble a cross.

 These are cool weather vegetables.
 Gardeners in warmer USDA zones should try growing quick maturing varieties.
 This helps to prevent bolt.